parijatmishra/tf-eks-demo/README.md

 about all services running on the cluster and creates DNS hostnames our of service names.
 This shows how code running within a server can access other pods exposed as an internal service.

+Don't forget to cleanup the shell pod when you are done with it.

 # TODO